 If you love the beach and you’re great at working with people, one possible job could be running an oceanside recreation company.
 If you have a passion for studying the universe and you’re a star in the science department, becoming an astrochemist could be a potential option.

 Don’t worry too much about how “realistic” the jobs seem.
 Just come up with as many as you can.
 The idea is to get your wheels spinning about the paths available to you, many of which you might not have considered before.
-We bet you’ll be surprised by some of the interesting options that come to mind.
+I bet you’ll be surprised by some of the interesting options that come to mind.

 2. Gather information